-To use the Weld SE numberguess example in Eclipse, you can open the example natively using the m2eclipse plugin [http://m2eclipse.sonatype.org/].
+To use the Weld SE numberguess example in Eclipse, you can either import it as a Maven project if you have the m2eclipse plugin [http://m2eclipse.sonatype.org/] installed, or generate an Eclipse project and import it.

-If you have m2eclipse installed, you can open any Maven project directly.
-From within Eclipse, select File -> Import... -> Maven Projects.
+With m2eclipse installed, you can open any Maven project directly.
+From within Eclipse, select File -> Import... -> Existing Maven Projects.
 Then, browse to the location of the Weld SE numberguess example.
-You should see that Eclipse recognizes the existence of a Maven project.
+You should see that Eclipse recognizes the Maven project.